sambitdash/PDFIO.jl/docs/src/index.md

-# API Structure and Design
+# API Reference

-The API is segregated into 3 modules:
+The APIs are segregated into 3 modules:

 1. Common
-2. Cos
+2. COS
 3. PD

 **Common** module has general system access and file access and parsing APIs.

-**Cos** module is the low level file format for PDF.
+**COS** module is the low level file format for PDF.
 Carousel Object Structure was original term proposed inside Adobe which later transformed into Acrobat.
-Cos layer has the object structure, definition and the cross references to access them.
+COS layer has the object structure, definition and the cross references to access them.

 **PD** module is the higher level document access layer.
 Accessing PDF pages or extracting the content from there or understanding document rendering using fonts or image objects will be typically in this layer.

-Please note that many objects in the PD layer actually refer to the Cos structure.
-You can consider PD Layer as the business logic while Cos Layer as the database for it.
+A detailed explanation of these layers and their rational has been explained in the [Architecture and Design](arch.md) section.

 # Common
 ```@docs
 CDTextString
 CDDate
 CDDate(::CDTextString)
+getUTCTime
 CDRect
 ```
 # COS Objects